 4. I seriously doubt if bought backlinks can improve your ranking rather than earning them naturally.
 Note that earning backlinks can be quite hard.

 5. Paid backlinks are time-sensitive.
 Either they disappear/break after a short while (usually removed by the webmaster), or the site linking back goes out of business or gets penalized, i.e., cheap PBN link sellers dealing with high deindex rates.
 Backlink vendors or VA’s that build links at public platforms are prone to spam (software blasts), and those links will not remain for long.

 6. Webmasters commonly use the footer or the sidebar (non-contextual) for linking back, thus signaling an unnatural backlink.

 8. The prominent link brokers who advertise their services, i.e., openly via email marketing, or have built a platform for trading backlinks, are easy to track and are under the lens of search engine spam teams and sooner or later, will expose their network.
 Now, some people argue with that assertion based on the fact that the web is vast, and Google has limited resources to monitor link trading.
 If that was the case, how come websites being penalized for unnatural backlinks?

 9. It is hard to find paid backlinks with a natural pattern that shows high page relevancy to avoid penalization.

 10. Sites selling backlinks offer no guarantee against penalization.
 The risk is all on the receiver’s side.
 Providing reviews for their services does not change the fact that they break search engine policies.

-11. If the receiver sees that the previous set of backlinks bought were inefficient, he/she might try with more massive quantities or extreme packages, eventually will get busted.
+11. When the receiver figures out that the previous set of backlinks were inefficient, he might try with more massive quantities or extreme packages, eventually getting busted.

-12. Spending money on paid backlinks limits opportunities to work on the real traffic, brand name, website authority, etc.
+12. Spending money on paid backlinks limits opportunities to work on getting real traffic, building brand awareness, website authority, etc.]}